fadhilc97/myproject-daily-savings/README.md

 ## Todos

 - [x] Split code from index.ts to separate files
+- [x] Use try-catch block when create savings data
 - [ ] Explore the best practice for routing implementation
 - [ ] Implement logging, so we can track the request history